Pranay032/Advanced-Physical-Design-with-OpenLane-using-Sky-130/README.md

 ### Routing
+Routing is connecting components in an IC to form a functional circuit.
+It finds the optimal path for interconnections between components, considering factors like wire length, congestion, and routing layers, to meet design constraints.
+Routing is a complex and crucial step, impacting the final performance, power consumption, and area utilization of the chip.

 After the completion of the power distribution network generation, we finally run the routing throughout the design with the following command.